json-schema-org/website/INSTALLATION.md

       make run
     ```

 Now you're running JSON Schema website in a development mode.
 Container is mapped with your local copy of the website.
-Whenever you make changes to the code, the website will refresh and changes visible in `http://localhost:3000`.
+Whenever you make changes to the code, the website will refresh and changes will be visible in `http://localhost:3000`.